rpoleski/MulensModel/examples/example_16/TO_DO.md

  - AT THE END - XXX
  - AT THE END - pycodestyle
  - AT THE END - test EMCEE
- - FOR FUTURE - MN: print best model for each mode separately
- - FOR FUTURE - MN: print relative mode probabilities
- - FOR FUTURE - MN: add option to plot best model from each mode
- - FOR FUTURE - MN: separate corner plot for each mode (requires same shift to be used in _shift_t_0_in_samples())
- - FOR FUTURE - add a variable with number of fitted parameters instead of calling len(self._fit_parameters) many times
- - FOR FUTURE - maybe add task: user directly says which method to fit
- - FOR FUTURE - MN: add more parameters to _parse_fitting_parameters_MultiNest(): n_clustering_params, max_iter, resume [previous run], const_efficiency_mode, wrapped_params [list of 0 or 1 (1 for wrap arround)], mode_tolerance, evidence_tolerance, log_zero, seed [random no. generator seed], verbose [need update on sampling progress?]; FOR MORE INFO SEE: https://github.com/JohannesBuchner/PyMultiNest/blob/master/pymultinest/run.py AND https://github.com/farhanferoz/MultiNest/blob/master/MultiNest_v3.12/nested.F90
- - FOR FUTURE - EMCEE version of _warn_about_existing_output_files_MultiNest() and same for plots

 # DONE:
  - _ln_prior